To see other blog posts by topic:

 Slab on grade

 Slab on grade foundations are a shallow foundation used most commonly on a flat, level build site with good soil compaction.
 To construct a slab on grade foundation, a concrete slab is poured on top of prepared soil and gravel.
 This type of foundation integrates the floor with the foundation and allows for the floor to be close to the Earth.
-Slab on grade foundations are ideal in locations where there isn’t a deep frostline.
+Slab on grade is a good choice if you want to lower the cost to build a tiny house on foundation, especially if you don’t need a basement or there isn’t a deep frostline.
 However, they are labor intensive and require the use of concrete, which isn’t the most eco-friendly building material.

 Post or pier foundation